AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences

 • Do you wish to be considered a disadvantaged applicant by any of your designated medical schools that may consider such factors (social, economic or educational)?

-AACOMAS Application Activities and Mini-Essays
+AACOMAS Experiences and Achievements and Mini-Essays

 1. Experiences